 Even though workers’ compensation law prevents you from suing your employer for your injuries, if a third party’s negligence was responsible for your injury, you may have what is called a third-party claim against the responsible entity.
 For example, if you were using a tool at work that was defective, you may have a claim against the manufacturer for putting the defective product on the market or for failing to properly warn about potential dangers.

-Attorney Edward Singer, a workers’ compensation attorney, has more than 23 years of experience representing injured workers in Southern California.
+Attorney Edward Singer is a top Los Angeles workers’ compensation lawyer.
+He has more than 23 years of experience representing injured workers in Southern California.
 He will zealously represent you to be sure that you obtain all the benefits to which you are entitled.